Update on Amnye Machen

 A traditional yak wool nomad tent near Amnye Machen

-At this point, you have met up with the road that connects Machen (Dawu) with Xue Shan Village.
-Turn right and follow the road, which probably will be under construction, for about 4 kilometers.
+Now, you have met up with the road that connects Machen (Dawu) with Xue Shan Village.
+Turn right and follow the road, which will probably be under construction, for about 4 kilometers.
 After 4 kilometers (34°39’32.8N, 99°41’12.5E, elevation 3920 meters), the road will come to a fork.
 The left fork will head southeast towards Machen while the right fork will continue on the trekking trail around the mountain.
 From here, you can continue on your journey around Amnye Machen along the traditional trail.

-The alpine lake of Ku Tso is found along the way from Xining to Amnye Machen.
+The alpine lake of Ku Tso is locate along the way from Xining to Amnye Machen.

 Read the following link for more information about the Amdo parts of Qinghai province.